How many people can attend a show?|

 You recommend only bringing children ages six and up.
 Is it okay if I bring my three year old?

 We try to adjust the content of our shows to fit the audience that we have.
 It has been our experience that children younger than six don't really get a lot out of a planetarium show geared towards older children or adults.
 Given the length of the show they can become bored and restless and a distraction to the other children.
 To be fair to other patrons, the presenter will ask children to leave if they become too noisy.
 The acoustics of the dome make even small noises very loud.

 How about my baby - can I bring her/him?

 You do not have to pay for babies under two in arms.
 However, as with the above, the presenter will ask you to leave if babies become too noisy.

 If I need to exit mid-show, can I re-enter?

 During a public show, you will not be allowed to re-enter if you leave the dome.
 To do so would be dangerous because the stairs and dome are dark during the show.
 We regret we accept no responsibility for a patron having to leave, whatever the reason: no refund, no re-entry, and no transfer to another show.

 Where can I buy tickets to the public show?

 You can reserve tickets here.
-Admission is $5 per person, and payment is received at the door only, payable is cash only.
+Admission is $7/person from Sep 1, 2014, and payment is received at the door only, payable is cash only.
 Unreserved seating is first-come first-served, and may be available even on sold-out shows if not all those with reservations show up.